Opening Day: Saturday, September 6, 12pm – 5pm @ Governor’s Island: House 15

 Eyebeam artists are presenting work in an environment that feels as though it is from another era.
 Eyebeam Off-The-Grid, on Governors Island, is an exhibition to critically investigate cultural change and emergent technologies within a situation far outside the urban comfort zone of wired high-speed life.
 The island is without a dedicated internet connection or much cell phone coverage and is accessed only by ferries which run on the hour.
 It is the perfect place for Eyebeam to go unplugged!

-LittleNets, part of Eyebeam-Off-The-Grid, is a show of alternative networks, offering different ways of being and making online, curated by Ingrid Burrington.
-Rather than wire Eyebeam’s temporary Governor’s Island space with internet access, we decided to set up some site-specific mesh networks with things that might be useful to have on a remote island–-simple communication tools, artworks, and games.
+LittleNets is a show of alternative networks, offering different ways of being and making online.
+Rather than wire Eyebeam’s temporary Governor’s Island space with internet access, LittleNets sets up site-specific mesh networks with things that might be useful to have on a remote island–-simple communication tools, artworks, and games.
 Visitors to the island can view and contribute content to these networks.
-We’ll also be hosting workshops and events to teach people about different kinds of networks and how to build them.
+LittleNetswill also host workshops to teach people about different kinds of networks and how to build them (dates to follow).